Coxeter combinatorics and spherical Schubert geometry: Acknowledgements

 \section{Acknowledgements}

-We thank Mahir Can, Laura Escobar, Yibo Gao, Martha Precup, Edward Richmond, and John Shareshian for helpful discussions.
+We thank Mahir Can, Laura Escobar, Martha Precup, Edward Richmond, and John Shareshian for helpful discussions.
 We thank David Brewster, Jiasheng Hu, and Husnain Raza for writing useful computer code (in the NSF RTG funded ICLUE program).
+We are grateful to the anonymous referee for their detailed comments which significantly improved the final presentation.
 We used the Maple packages ACE and Coxeter/Weyl in our investigations.
 AY was partially supported by a Simons Collaboration Grant, and an NSF RTG grant.
 RH was partially supported by an AMS-Simons Travel Grant.